uoguelph-mlrg/Theano-MPI/README.md

 To get the best running speed performance, the memory cache may need to be cleaned before running.

-To get deterministic and reproducible results, turn off all randomness in the config 'random' section and use cudaconvnet from pylearn2 instead of the indeterministic dnn.conv and dnn.pool from cuDNN.
+To get deterministic and reproducible results, turn off all randomness in the config 'random' section and use cudaconvnet from pylearn2.

 Shuffling training examples before asynchronous training makes the loss surface a lot smoother during model converging.